 Changes take effect as soon as practical in the implementation.

-This attribute indicates the duration, after an epoch boundary, during which a STA receiving individually addressed frames does not filter out frames that use the previous nor the current epoch parameters."
+This attribute indicates the duration, after an epoch boundary, during which a STA receiving individually addressed frames accepts (#739)frames that use the previous nor the current epoch parameters."

 DEFVAL { 300 }